danforthcenter/plantcv/docs/analyze_NIR_intensity.md

     - gray_img - 8- or 16-bit grayscale image data
     - mask     - Binary mask made from selected contours
     - bins     - Number of class to divide spectrum into
-    - histplot - if True plots histogram of intensity values
+    - histplot - if True plots histogram of intensity values (default histplot = False)
-    - filename - Name for output images
+    - filename - Name for output images (default filename = False)
 - **Context:**
     - Used to mask rectangular regions of an image
 - **Example use:**